Mantis: Lightweight Foundation Model for Time Series Classification: Introduction

 \section{Introduction}

-The advent of large foundation models~\citep{bommasani2021opportunities} in computer vision~\citep{he2015resnet,dosovitskiy2021vit} and natural language processing~\citep{achiam2023gpt,touvron2023llama} has significantly transformed research and applications.
-These models are pre-trained on extensive, diverse datasets to generalize across a wide range of downstream tasks.
-This approach not only simplifies model architecture selection but also reduces the need for large amounts of labeled data for new tasks, as the foundation model leverages its previously acquired knowledge.

-Over the past two years, the development of time series foundation models (TSFMs) has emerged as a prominent research area.
-For time series forecasting, numerous models have been proposed, either pre-trained from scratch on large volumes of time series data~\citep{rasul2023lagllama,das2023decoder,woo2024moirai,wang2024rose}, including synthetic time series~\citep{ansari2024chronos,bhethanabhotla2024mamba4cast}, or adapted from pre-trained large language models~(LLMs, \mycite{jin2023time}; \mycite{chang2023llm4ts}; \mycite{cao2023tempo}; \mycite{xue2023promptcast}; \mycite{gruver2024large}).
+Classification of time series data is a fundamental problem in both academia and industry, arising in domains such as human activity recognition~\citep{chen2025comodo,li2025zara}, power electronics~\citep{liao2025pe,li2025data}, healthcare~\citep{alchieri2025exploring,wong2025large}, finance~\citep{lee2023stockemotions}, and neuroscience~\citep{wang2024cbramod,gnassounou2025leveraging}.
+Following the success of foundation models in vision~\citep{radford2021CLIP} and language~\citep{achiam2023gpt}, the development of time series foundation models (TSFMs) has become an active research direction.
+These models aim to serve as universal feature extractors for diverse downstream tasks, reducing the need for extensive labeled data required to train specialized models and simplifying the process of model selection and tuning.

-Some foundation models are designed to handle multiple tasks simultaneously, such as forecasting, classification, imputation, and anomaly detection~\citep{zhou2023onefitsall,goswami2024moment}.
-However, these general-purpose models may exhibit suboptimal performance because certain pre-training schemes are inherently more suitable for specific tasks (e.g., masked reconstruction loss may be better suited for imputation, while contrastive loss aligns more naturally with classification).
-Surprisingly, despite the widespread use of time series classification~\citep{bagnall2018uea,dau2019ucr,dempster2020rocket}, relatively few models focus specifically on this task.
-To address this gap, we developed Mantis, a new time series classification foundation model:
+Over the past three years, a wide variety of TSFMs have been introduced.
+Most of them focus on forecasting, either pre-training a model from scratch \citep{auer2025tirex,ansari2025chronos2} or re-programming foundation models designed for other modalities \citep{zhou2023onefitsall,chen2024visionts}.
+Although in principle any TSFM can be used for any time series downstream task, using a forecasting model for classification may lead to suboptimal performance because certain pre-training paradigms are inherently more suitable for discriminative tasks (e.g., masked reconstruction loss may be better suited for imputation, while contrastive loss aligns more naturally with classification).
+Surprisingly, despite the omnipresence of time series classification tasks~\citep{bagnall2018uea,dau2019ucr,dempster2020rocket}, there are very few foundation models that focus specifically on them.